onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 # integration & aggregation
 ██████████████████████████████████████████████████████████████████

+What does integration even mean?

+integartion == up-to-date dependency graph

 - Every problem would benefit from integration

 integration - we can structure interaction & debate such that each side is made to deeply understand the position of the other